Hospitals & Healthcare

-Memorial Hospital of Carbondale has been renovated and enlarged with additions of the Prairie Heart Institute, an Out-Patient Surgery center, a level one trauma ER center and a multi-level parking garage.
+Memorial Hospital of Carbondale has been renovated and enlarged with additions of the Prairie Heart Institute, an Out-Patient Surgery Center, a level one trauma ER center, and a multi-level parking garage.
 Carbondale’s medical community is a leading facility in Southern Illinois.
-With over 3,000 employees, along with physicians and volunteers, SIH (Southern Illinois Healthcare) works to ensure that the health care needs of the community is met.
-Memorial Hospital of Carbondale is the flagship hospital for SIH and regional referral center for the 16 county southern Illinois region.
+With over 3,000 employees, along with physicians and volunteers, SIH (Southern Illinois Healthcare) works to ensure that the health care needs of the community are met.
+Memorial Hospital of Carbondale is the flagship hospital for SIH and the regional referral center for the 16-county southern Illinois region.
 Physicians in nearly 40 different specialties practice in Carbondale.
 The hospital is accredited by the Commission on Cancer for comprehensive cancer treatment.

 A few of the highlights of Memorial Hospital in Carbondale include: